Place intelligence — from personal stories to city scale

 The platform

-Four surfaces.
+Four lenses.
 One spatial backbone.

 i